-1) Properly Stocked First Aid Kits
+Properly Stocked First Aid Kits

-Notice how I said "kits."
-My wife, the former nurse, keeps several of these in our home, and one in the car.
+Notice how I said "kits"; it'd be wise to keep several in various rooms of your home, and one in the car.
 These include an arsenal of items: Band-Aids in many sizes, antibiotic ointment, cold compresses, rolled gauze, adhesive tape, aspirin and Tylenol, and antiseptic towelettes, for starters.
 The Red Cross offers this comprehensive checklist for planning out a first aid kit for your unique requirements.
 Kits are also available for earthquake survival, wilderness survival, and more.

 Bottled Water and Non-Perishable Food

 Whether it's the minor inconvenience of a power outage, or the major ordeal of a disaster that wipes out fresh water and food supplies, you'd do well to prepare for an emergency by making sure you have jugs of water and non-perishable food in your pantry.
 Everything you need to know for disaster preparedness concerning food and water is in this pamphlet from FEMA and the American Red Cross.
 Among the food items you can store indefinitely: wheat, vegetable oils, dried corn, baking powder, soybeans, and instant coffee, tea, and cocoa.

 A Battery-Operated Radio

-4) Backup Batteries for Cell Phones
+Backup Batteries for Cell Phones

-While the aforementioned Red Cross radio can charge your cell phone in an emergency, it's still a good idea to have one (or more) backup batteries for a cell phone in case the power goes out.
-Try the Mophie JuicePack Reserve Battery Pack for iPhone and iPod ($18.99 with free shipping, a low by $21) to give your iPhone an extra jolt of life.
+While you can buy a radio that will simultaneously charge a cell phone, like that hand-crank option above, it's still a good idea to have one (or more) backup batteries in case the power goes out.
+Try the Motorola 1,860mAh Universal Battery Pack ($7.95 with free shipping, a low by $10) to give your devices an extra jolt of life.
 Also, always, always keep cell phone charger cables that connect to the cigarette lighter in your car.